 At Let Kids Be Kids we advocate for those that are sick, homeless, displaced or looking for assistance with making their lives slightly better.
 We also add our voice for those that cannot speak, those in the animal kingdom that are at risk due to environmental challenges etc.

 One project I am very proud of is our support of “Endangered Species” across the globe.
 Let Kids Be Kids, Inc. financially supports, volunteers, and advocates to protect endangered, and threatened, species across the globe.
 We were very involved with the passage of Washington state Initiative 1401 which passed with a greater than 70% margin in every county in the state.
 It is now a crime in Washington state to sell or trade elephant ivory, shark fins, parts of elephants, rhinoceros, tigers, lions, leopards, cheetahs, marine turtles, sharks, rays and pangolins.
 Our involvement with organizations like the Woodland Park Zoo, Audubon, Earthwatch, Save the Elephants, and others in the United States, Australia, and in many other countries, allows us to advocate for animal protection and animal rights at different venues.
 We stress conservation, preservation and education in an attempt to build empathy for our fellow creatures, who are often in dire situations.
 Another way we promote that hoped for empathy is through our photographs and videos that we distribute on many social media sites, as well as including them in articles and blog postings.
-By June I will have completed a collection of photographs that will be included in a book entitled “Friends.”
+By Fall, I hope, I will have completed a collection of photographs that will be included in a book entitled “Friends.”
 This will be our fourth book on the work of Let Kids Be Kids, Inc., “Advocacy for those Seeking a Voice."
 Depending on the geographical location the Gray Wolf, in photo above, are considered threatened or endangered.
 We are extremely thankful for the wonderful work many people do to ensure these amazing animals are allowed to continue to share the planet with us.

 Some Examples of what else we do: We help those with Cancer keep their treatment appointments by offering free transportation and support to their journey, we help secure housing for the homeless, we occasionally provide financial aide directly to those on the margins, we contribute and provide food/meals, we offer job preparation and strategy training to students and those seeking career paths, we orchestrate HIV/AIDS/STDs classroom education, we contribute to prisonor rights, we write articles on related topics using various social media to distribute those articles.
 See more info on Universal Giving and through the menu bar links and newsletter archives.